codiga/clitool/README.md

  * `codiga-project`: get metrics about a project
  * `codiga-compare`: compare a project metrics against another projects or branches
+ * `codiga-check-ruleset`: check a ruleset against an API
+ * `codiga-export-ruleset`: export a set of rules into a JSON file
  * `codiga-check-quality`: check the quality of a project for a particular revision
  * `codiga-pre-hook-check`: script to invoke for a pre-push hook to check that a commit has no issue before pushing to your git repo
  * `codiga-github-action`: specific GitHub action for Codiga ([learn more here](https://github.com/codiga/github-action))